ahuacate/nas-hardmetal/README.md

 Your first user prompt will probably be a window saying "No support for KVM virtualisation detected.
 Check BIOS settings for Intel VT/AMD-V/SVM" so click `OK` then to the End User Agreement click `I Agree`.

-Now follow our Github instructions for installing Proxmox using node ID `typhoon-03` values from [HERE](https://github.com/ahuacate/proxmox-node).
-Also shown below.
+Now configure the installation fields for the node as follows:

 | Option | Typhoon-03 Value | Options or Notes |
 | :---  | :---: | :--- |